mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

       }
     }
     ```
 Simplified ID Merge can retroactively merge an unlimited number of anonymous IDs (`$device_id`) to a user (`$user_id`).
 This ensures that anonymous events across multiple platforms and sessions can always be merged to the respective user.
-The implementation above results in a group of IDs linked to Charlie on Mixpanel as shown below,
+The implementation above results in the following ID cluster,

 ![image](/Tracking/charlie_id_cluster.png)